eclipse/kapua/docs/developer-guide/en/building.md

 Launch it in order to build Kapua executing all the tests.
 Integration tests are divided by category to offer maximum error-check-granularity.

-Note: there are 2 maven profiles than can be used in the building options above
-1. The "console" profile allows building the web console if needed.

-   Usage example, building without tests & with the web console:

-   `mvn clean install -DskipTests=true -Pconsole`

-2. The "dev" profile speeds up some building processes.

-   Usage example, in the scenario in which you only want to run Kapua locally for testing:

-   `mvn clean install -DskipTests=true -Pdev`

-   then, if needed, add the console profile as well:

-   `mvn clean install -DskipTests=true -Pdev, console`
 ## Documentation

 Before you can build documentation, you need to install `gitbook`